Scroll Down

 Stewart Brewery ownersIn terms of sustainability, Jo and Steve Stewart were very early adopters.

-This wife-and-husband team, founders of Stewart Brewing in Edinburgh, met in the 1990s when they were studying Energy and Environmental Systems at Glasgow Caledonian University, and have been passionate advocates ever since.
-It’s no surprise, then, that Stewart Brewing – with its solar panels, carbon capture and long-term usage of refillable containers – is one of the most sustainable breweries in the UK.
+This wife-and-husband team, founders of Stewart Brewing in Edinburgh, Scotland, met in the 1990s while studying Energy and Environmental Systems at Glasgow Caledonian University, and have been passionate advocates ever since.
+It’s no surprise, then, that Stewart Brewing – with its solar panels, carbon capture, and long-term usage of refillable containers – is one of the most sustainable breweries in the UK.

-More and more British breweries are aiming to follow in their footsteps.
+Increasingly, British breweries are striving to follow in their footsteps.
 There’s a growing realisation across the industry that change is overdue, particularly given the resource-intensive nature of brewing.
-It’s being driven by consumers, too, 52 percent of whom – according to a survey carried out this year by product intelligence brand Vypr – would be prepared to pay more for an environmentally friendly beer.
+It’s being driven by consumers, too, with 52 percent of them, according to a survey carried out this year by product intelligence brand Vypr, being prepared to pay more for an environmentally friendly beer.

-Silos at Renegade BreweryThe good news for brewers is that sustainable options, while often more expensive up-front, can save money in the long run.
+Silos at Renegade BreweryThe good news for brewers is that sustainable options, although often more expensive upfront, can save money in the long run.
 “It makes good sense to manage resources effectively,” says Steve Stewart.
 “It makes sense to recycle wherever possible.
 It makes good sense to minimise costs by maximising your efficiencies.

-It can be intimidating, though, not least because it is complex.
-So, what can breweries do to get on the road to full sustainability?
+It can be intimidating, though, not least because it is a complex process.
+So, what can breweries do to achieve full sustainability?
 We spoke to Steve and Martin Kelly of Renegade Brewery in Berkshire, another sustainability champion, to find out.

 Seek Help

 It pays to have assistance.
-Renegade Brewery worked with a platform called Net Zero Now, established in 2021 to help small and medium-sized enterprises to get moving.
+Renegade Brewery collaborated with Net Zero Now, a platform established in 2021, to assist small and medium-sized enterprises in getting started.
 “I wanted a company that would work with me but wouldn’t charge the earth,” says Martin.
 “They helped me create a definite roadmap for the next three years.”

 There’s also funding available.
-Stewart secured an interest-free £100,000 loan from Resource Efficient Scotland in order to install solar panels, which – due to the huge rise in the cost of gas and electricity – have recently become a much more enticing financial option.
+Stewart secured a £100,000 interest-free loan from Resource Efficient Scotland to install solar panels, which, due to the significant rise in the cost of gas and electricity, have recently become a more attractive financial option.
 “It’s become a two or three year payback option rather than seven or eight,” according to Steve.

 Image of Renegade Brewery with solar panels on the roof